QuaternionPi/Pedestrian-Trip-Planner/README.md

 - **Interactive User Interface**: Provides clear feedback and instructions through styled terminal messages.
 - **Geographic Bounds Validation**: Ensures user-defined locations are within the project's focus area, the lower mainland of British Columbia.

+## TA Note

+For ease of use, the program is set up to model Downtown Vancouver to Stanley Park.
+To change this behaviour see `_within_zone` in `utils.py` and delete the cache folder.

 ## Getting Started

 ### Required Libraries